When planning an upgrade, the following areas of an implementation must be investigated and addressed.

 |Performance Testing||Load testing should be performed on both Author and Publish tiers that simulate real-world scenarios.|

 A test plan should be created that covers the above implementation test areas.
-In many cases it will make sense to separate the test plan by Author and Publish task lists.
-This test plan should be executed on Dev, QA, and Stage environments prior to upgrading Production environments.
+Often it makes sense to separate the test plan by Author and Publish task lists.
+This test plan should be executed on Dev, QA, and Stage environments before upgrading Production environments.
 Test results and performance metrics should be captured on lower environments to provide comparison when upgrading Stage and Production environments.